epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

 source bl01t

 # deploy the new IOC from local filesystem
-ec deploy-local services/bl01t-ea-ioc-02
+ec deploy-local services/bl01t-ea-test-02

 # verify that your IOC worked by looking at the logs
-ec logs bl01t-ea-ioc-02
+ec logs bl01t-ea-test-02
 ```

 ### Operator Interface

-At the time of writing, the generation of operator interfaces is nearly complete
-but not yet ready for release.
-For this tutorial we will interact with the IOC
-using `caput` / `caget`.
+In later tutorials we will look at auto-generation of OPI files and using Phoebus to interact with IOC Instances.
+To keep this tutorial to a reasonable we will interact with the IOC using `caput` / `caget`.

-Once operator interfaces are available the documentation on this topic
-will be here {any}`../how-to/phoebus`

 ### Viewing IOC output